HomeMy WebLinkAbout1932-09-20 54

 received from John Hanson of Franklin Avenue.
 This was Assistance

-referred to Mr. Gilereast for attention.
+referred to Mr. Gilcreast for attention.

 The Town Engineer reported that he had taken

-property on Tucker Avenue, but he intended to take some case,
+property on Tucker Avenue, but he intended to take some case.

 more at an early date.

-tie entrance to t4e Lexdngton Theatre.
+the entrance to tO.e lexcington Theatre.

 The Board decided to lay the matter on the table

-Sign, until information could be received as to where a sign
+Sign. until information could be received as to where a sign

 of this type may be located.
 The Chairman agreed to